thinkthoughts/rydberg-parameter-lab/README.md

 At a deeper level:

 > The system admits a universal description, but not via a fixed decay rate —
 > instead through an emergent, scale-dependent effective dynamics.

-This shifts the interpretation from parameter fitting to identifying an underlying dynamical law.

 ---